iniyamuraari/iniyamuraari.github.io/_posts/2024-08-25-arangetram.md

 tabs: true
 ---

-After three years of preparation, I finally performed my arangetram this summer – an event that marks the culmination of years of dedication and the beginning of my journey as a classical dancer.
+I have been learning classical Indian dance - Bharatanatyam - for 13 years.
+I finally performed my arangetram this summer – an event that marks the culmination of years of dedication and the beginning of my journey as a classical dancer.
 The word “arangetram” translates to “ascending the stage”, symbolizing a dancer’s solo debut and a tradition that celebrates both the dancer's progress and the art form itself.

 **The Preparation**